SOFTS-Sugar futures surge to 11-1/2 year peaks on tight supplies

 * Industry group Unica reported on Thursday that sugar production in Brazil's key centre-south region totalled a lower-than-expected 542,000 tonnes during the first half of April.

-* A survey by S&P Global Commodity Insights showed expectations for sugar production in the first half of April at 560,000 tonnes.
+* A survey by S&P Global Commodity Insights showed expectations for sugar production at 560,000 tonnes.

+* There was also chatting about a possible new restriction on Indian sugar imports, with no confirmation.

 * Dealers said a delivery of 750,000 to one million tonnes was expected against the May raws contract that expires on Friday.